-The next section summarizes the simulations of analogical processing and sketch understanding that our model is built upon.
-We describe our model next, followed by a description of our experiments.
+The next section summarizes the simulations of analogical processing and sketch understanding upon which our model is built.
+We then describe our model, the experiment used to test its learning capability, and results.
 We close with related and future work.